aarchiba/Gearhead-2/trunk/readme.txt

 take the time to report the problem along with your operating system and graphics card.
 In the meantime, the following tips might help:

+- If the mouse pointer doesn't appear, try activating the ERSATZ_MOUSE configuration option.

 - If the problem happens in fullscreen, try switching to windowed mode.

 - If the problem happens in 3D, try using the 2D version (and vice versa).

 - Try activating REVERT_SLOWER_SAFER.

 The game seems to be more stable in a window than it is running fullscreen.